web2py/yatl/README.md

 This is the web2py template language described [here](http://web2py.com/books/default/chapter/29/05/the-views) made available as stand alone package so it can be used anywhere.

-Basically it is pure python within "{{" ... "}}" delimiters and blocks are terminated with "pass" if termination is not obvious.
-For example
+Basically it is pure Python within "{{" ... "}}" delimiters and blocks are terminated with "pass" if termination is not obvious.
+There is no indentation constraints.

+For example:

 ```
 from yatl import render, SPAN